COVID-19 Updates: State of public health emergency declared.

 - for more information on hunting, see the Agricultural Leaseholders & Hunting Fact Sheet

 - the recreational users are not on foot

 - a fire ban is in effect

 - the proposed use is disallowed by a recreational management plan or a condition set by the government

 The Department of Environment and Parks may also add conditions or restrictions on recreational use.
-For example, the department may work with the leaseholder to make a detailed recreational management plan.
+For example, the department may work with the leaseholder to make a detailed recreational management plan or user limits.
 If you would like to discuss department conditions, please contact your local agrologist.